Iran claims it dismantled CIA spy ring, sentencing some to death | DW | 22.07.2019

 Iran recently claimed to have exposed a large cyber espionage network which it said was run by the CIA.
 At a press conference, an intelligence official said that the arrests had taken place over the past months.
 He did not specifiy how many suspects had been sentenced to capital punishment.
 In an unusual move, the official did not identify himself at the press gathering.

 He said that some had been recruited by a "visa trap" scheme, set up by the CIA for Iranians looking to travel to the US.
+They were allegedly promised immigration documents or jobs in the US in return for espionage work.
 All the suspects were Iranian nationals who had acted independently of one another, he told journalists.

 "Some were approached when they were applying for a visa, while others had visas from before and were pressured by the CIA in order to renew them."

-The official added that some of the arrested had worked at nuclear and military facilities, then said that none had succeeded in their missions of sabotage.
+The official added that some of the arrested had received "sophisticated training" and worked at nuclear and military facilities, then said that none had succeeded in their missions of sabotage.

 They had been "employed at sensitive and crucial centers and also the private sector related to them, working as contractors or consultants," he said.